eswann/ClearScript.Manager/README.md

     //V8 Max Old Space in bytes:
 	int MaxOldSpaceBytes { get; }

-	//Default script timeout in ms.  If the script timeout is set to 0, the script will not execute within a Task with a timeout. int ScriptTimeoutMilliSeconds { get; }
+	//Default script timeout in ms.
+    //If the script timeout is set to 0, the script will not execute within a Task with a timeout. int ScriptTimeoutMilliSeconds { get; }

     //Max number of simultaneous V8 Runtimes: